Scully87/Chittr/README.md

 ## Synopsis

-TODO: Creating a Twitter clone in Rails
+Creating a Twitter clone in Rails

 ## Technologies Used